Survival (Eminem song): Release

 In August 2013, following the release of Call of Duty: Ghosts multiplayer video, Eminem released a video explaining to his fans the new album would be released in the fall, and that a new music video was coming soon.
 It was also confirmed that the song would be featured within the game.
 This was the third time that an Eminem song was used to promote a Call of Duty (CoD) game, with "'Till I Collapse" being used in the CoD: Modern Warfare 2 trailer, and "Won't Back Down" being used in the CoD: Black Ops trailer, in zombies mode as a hidden song and the end credits.
 The song is also featured on the soundtrack of WWE 2K19, being selected by AJ Styles to be included in the soundtrack.

 The song is also heard in the end credits for Ghosts.

 Music video

 The official music video for "Survival" was released on October 8, 2013.
 The music video featured Eminem rapping in front of footage of CoD: Ghosts featured on a projector, with additional shots featuring elements from the game such as dogs and soldiers in their in-game outfits.
 The final scene features Eminem revisiting the house featured on the cover of The Marshall Mathers LP and The Marshall Mathers LP 2.
 The house was later demolished by the state of Michigan.

 Live performances

 Eminem performed the song on Saturday Night Live on November 2, 2013, along with "Berzerk", with Skylar Grey replacing Liz Rodrigues on backing vocals.
+He also performed the song on BBC Radio 1 in November 2013, along with "Stan" and "Not Afraid".